redis/redis-doc/commands/eval.md

 * Redis logs that a script that is running for too much time is still in execution.
 * It starts accepting commands again from other clients, but will reply with a BUSY error to all the clients sending normal commands.
 The only allowed commands in this status are `SCRIPT KILL` and `SHUTDOWN NOSAVE`.
 * It is possible to terminate a script that executed only read-only commands using the `SCRIPT KILL` command.
 This does not violate the scripting semantic as no data was yet written on the dataset by the script.
-* If the script already called write commands against the data set the only allowed command becomes `SHUTDOWN NOSAVE` that stops the server not saving the current data set on disk (basically the server is aborted).
+* If the script already called write commands the only allowed command becomes `SHUTDOWN NOSAVE` that stops the server not saving the current data set on disk (basically the server is aborted).

 EVALSHA in the context of pipelining
 ---